 A new Children’s Camp & Retreat Center in middle Chile (roughly five hours south of Santiago) is in its initial stages of becoming a reality.
-On the drawing board is a Christian camp & retreat center with an emphasis on ministering to children and hosting retreats of various kinds, including marriage encounters, church retreats, and special presentations and seminars.
-It will also serve as a Christian Center of outreach to people of the surrounding area such as periodic medical clinics and programs for the elderly.
+The Christian camp & retreat center property, purchased on October 4, 2019 is 37 hectares (90 acres) in size.
+The land holds MUCH PROMISE AND POTENTIAL INSIDE OF THE BROAD VISION THAT THE CAMP TEAM HAS FOR IT!
+That vision and focus will be on ministering to children, youth, & adults, in hosting camps and retreats of various kinds, including marriage encounters, church retreats, and special presentations and seminars.
+The camp will also serve as a Christian Center of outreach to people of the surrounding area such as periodic medical clinics and programs and presentations of various kinds.
 At present there are few other such outreach-based Christian camps located in Chile that we know of.
-We are, at present, conducting summer camps on a 6-acre parcel of land owned by Domingo & Sandra Aguayo, partners with us in the project.
-An important first step will be the creation of a Foundation and supervising board consisting of several people who will govern the use and management of the property into the future.
-This and other “first” steps are presently being taken by Domingo & Sandra, Jack & Janine, and others helping in specific ways.
+The camp team is currently comprised of Domingo & Sandra Aguayo and us.

 IN LATE JANUARY 2018 WE HOSTED OUR FIRST TWO 3-DAY “CAMPS”, with some good steps forward in terms of their design.
 We included tent camping for children interested (with parental permission.
 We altered the age range of the children to between 8 and 14 years of age.
 We also conducted all daytime teachings on the Aguayos’ property in an area covered by many large trees.